 Shopping for gifts as an expat is a little different.
 You need have limited space and weight allowance in the suitcases.
 You need to buy gifts ahead of time.
 You need to figure out what people might want or need when you’re not involved in their daily lives because you’re living hundreds of miles away.
 These are my tips to expat holiday gift shopping and giving.

 Heading to the airport with kids?
 This post is for you!

 At one and four years of age both my kids are already pretty experienced airplane fliers.
 They both had passports before they were 2 months old.
 Just this past year alone we have taken 4 trips by air with them (that’s 8 flights total).
-I remember how nervous I was the first time we flew with a baby – when my first daughter was 3months old.
-I thought of all the horror stories of how terrible it is to have kids screaming on flights and how terrible the other passengers and flight crew are to the parents of these kids.
-I thought of all the times I’ve heard a friend gripe about parents who “aren’t doing anything” to control their child in the airport or on the plane.
+Of course the first step of every flight is surviving the airport with kids.

 As this week wraps up, so does my parents’ too-short visit to sunny California.
 Being away from them has been one of the hardest parts of living here.
+Missing grandma and grandpa is a way of life for my expat kids.
 My parents are amazing people, amazing parents and amazing grandparents to my kids.
 I love seeing my girls interact with them and the happiness on my parents’ faces at the wonders that are their grandkids.
 I love having them around and whenever they visit they are incredibly helpful to me as well.
 I got to sleep in until 9am this morning and when I got up the kids were fed and the breakfast dishes were done.
 In fact, now that I think about it, I haven’t done the dishes this whole week!